-Aicila Lewis is the Director of Motivation for her clients and partners.
+Aicila Wyles is the Director of Motivation for her clients and partners.
 She does work that inspires and motivates change for the better.
 She is also an Advocate for Dreamers and Underdogs, an Asker of Hard Questions, and a Community Builder.
 An unapologetic geek, she may be dressed as a Star Trek cos-playing Minion or a Portal test subject (with a fully-functional costume!).
-Lewis is an Apocaloptimist; she knows that it may all go horribly wrong, but assumes that even the zombie apocalypse will have a bright-side.
+Wyles is an Apocaloptimist; she knows that it may all go horribly wrong, but assumes that even the zombie apocalypse will have a bright-side.
 Aicila has served on the board of directors for a variety of social justice and arts organizations in Colorado and Washington State.
 She is a believer in equality at a core level and has spent most of her adult life working to it make it a reality for as many people as she can.
 The Woodhull Foundation, The National Coalition for Sexual Freedom, Out Boulder, and the Center for Sex-Positive Culture, have all had the benefit of her driving force at different times.
 She is one half of the duo behind Radical Intimacy, a Colorado based groups that facilitates workshops and leads discussions on kink, sex, relationships and intimacy.
-Lewis is blessed to have two fantastic children and an extensive polycule to support her in her various hijinx.
+Wyles is blessed to have two fantastic children and an extensive polycule to support her in her various hijinx.